 The entire lake is inside the Glen Canyon National Recreation Area, and a fee is required (or a national parks pass).
 Camping limit in one spot is 14 days, though this is only enforced during the summer months when it's generally too hot for climbing anyway.

-30' of offwidth/chimney to the top of a pillar (a bolt at the midway point).
-Wide hands for 30' up to a small stance with two drilled pins (added by unknown after the FA).
-90' of cruiser hands to a single bolt rap....[more]Browse More Classics in UT
+30' of offwidth/chimney to the top of a pillar with a good bolt at the midway point.
+Then wide hands for 30' up to a small stance with two drilled pins (added after the FA, but good for a rap with 60m).
+Then 80' of cruiser hands (#2 Camelots all the way).... to a single bolt rap.Maybe the purest climbing I've ever done at Powell.
+A beautiful, obvious line....[more]Browse More Classics in UT

 The requirement that all gear, including pitons, chocks, or other climbing aids be removed and the prohibition against use of glues, chock, or other aids, is intended to preserve the natural character of cliff faces and preclude visual disturbances which may occur should devices or evidence be left in place.